lukors/kanter/README.md

 - Completeness - It should have the tools to generate every kind of texture

 ## Features
+In its current pre-alpha state Kanter can be used for simple tasks like packing textures, inverting channels in an image, and changing the alpha channel of an image.

+It is very clunky and has many rough corners, but it gets the job done.

 ### Nodes
 - Input: Loads an image from disk
+- Mix: Mathematically combines two inputs
+- Value: Outputs a given value
 - Output: Saves an image to disk when selected and `Shift Alt S` is pressed

 ### Other